-This job includes participation as an Early Stage Researcher (ESR) in a 4-year Innovative Training Network (ITN) project.
+This job includes participation as an Early Stage Researcher (ESR) in an Innovative Training Network (ITN) project.
 The project partners are developing new technology based on Liquid Crystals.
-Preceyes participates as an industry end user.
+Preceyes participates as an industry end-user.
 The recruited fellow will provide requirements for surgical instruments and facilitate experimental validation, via the following objectives:

-The selected ESR will be hired by Preceyes and will perform his/her activities at Preceyes.
-Secondments will be performed at Eindhoven University of Technology and the Spanish National Research Council (CSIC) (Spain).
+The ESR will perform his activities at Preceyes and secondments will be performed at the Eindhoven University of Technology and the Spanish National Research Council (CSIC) (Spain).

-PhD programme – University: n/a; The ESR will not pursue a PhD title.
-He/she will, nevertheless, be exposed to the academic environment through secondments and full participation in STORM-BOTS’ network-wide training activities.
+PhD programme – University: The ESR will not pursue a PhD title.
+He will, nevertheless, be exposed to the academic environment through secondments and full participation in STORM-BOTS’ network-wide training activities.
 Also, registration in TUe’s PROOF Programme (transferable skills for PhD students) is expected.